TinyTapeout/tinytapeout_www/content/guides/wokwi-submit-design/_index.md

 > **Note:** You'll need to submit any revisions if changes are made before final submission.

-### Apply Your Free Tile Coupon
+### If you have a coupon code for a free tile

-* During the submission, you'll have the option to apply a coupon for your free tile.
+* During the submission, if you have a coupon code for a free tile, you'll have the option to apply a coupon for your free tile.
 (Feel free to ask for a coupon code.)
 * Validate the coupon to ensure your tile is free of charge.

 ### Congratulations!